Quantifying resilience for distribution system customers with SALEDI: Comparing SALEDI with alternatives

 SPLEDI adds the normalized CMIp of the large events over $n_{\rm year}$ years\footnote{Due to (\ref{M}), adding the normalized large event CMIp to obtain SPLEDI in (\ref{SPLEDI}) is the same as adding the normalized CMIp of all the outages in the large events.} and then divides by $n_{\rm year}$ to obtain an annual index.
 Also, factoring similarly to (\ref{SALEDIfactor}),

 is a Seemingly Plausible Average Large Event Duration Index that is the mean number of normalized CMIp for large events.
 SPALED is ALED without the logarithm.
-We now quantify the variability of SPLEDI and SPALED in order to establish that practical estimates of SPLEDI and SPALED from data require too many samples.
+We now quantify the variability of SPLEDI and SPALED to show that practical estimates of SPLEDI and SPALED require too many samples.

 If we assume that the normalized CMIp in the tail have the Pareto distribution $P$ in (\ref{powerlaw}), then it is clear that SPLEDI and SPALED are impractical and excessively variable for the smaller values of absolute slope magnitude $\alpha$.
 If $\alpha\le 1$, the mean ${\rm E}P$ is infinite, and the strong law of large numbers \cite[section 7.5]{Grimmettbook} implies that estimates of the mean such as SPALED that add up samples and divide by the number of samples $n_{\rm large}$ do not converge to anything as $n_{\rm large}$ increases.
 Since SPALED is a factor of SPLEDI as shown in (\ref{SPLEDIlargefactor}), SPLEDI also does not converge. $\alpha\le 1$ is observed for utilities 1,2,3 in our data, and $\alpha=1.07$ for utility 4 and $\alpha=1.44$ for utility 5.
 If $1<\alpha<2$, both the standard deviation $\sigma(P)$ and the standard deviation of estimates of the mean $\sigma(P)/\sqrt{n_{\rm large}}$ are infinite, and we can expect that although SPALED and SPLEDI will converge in theory to a value as $n_{\rm large}$ increases, the convergence will be so slow that it will require a very large number of events $n_{\rm large}$ for any usable accuracy.